shrine-maiden-heavy-industries/torii-hdl/docs/install.md

 ::::
 :::::
 :::::{tab} Windows
-For Windows systems it is recommended to use the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build/tree/main) provided by [YosysHQ](https://github.com/YosysHQ).
+For Windows systems it is recommended to use the [OSS CAD Suite] provided by [YosysHQ].

-There is also a distribution of the Yosys toolchain built to target WASM and installable from [pypi](https://pypi.org/) called [YoWASP](https://yowasp.org/), currently Torii is not able to find a Yosys install from these so it is not a viable way to install Yosys for Torii to use at the moment.
+There is also a distribution of the Yosys toolchain built to target WASM and installable from [PyPI] called [YoWASP], currently Torii is not able to find a Yosys install from these so it is not a viable way to install Yosys for Torii to use at the moment.

 ::::{tab} OSS-CAD-Suite
-Simply download the latest [release](https://github.com/YosysHQ/oss-cad-suite-build/releases) for your architecture, extract it to a good home, and then add it to your `%PATH%`.
+Simply download the latest [OSS-CAD-Suite release] for your architecture, extract it to a good home, and then add it to your `%PATH%`.

 ```console
 $ call %cd%\oss-cad-suite\environment.bat